cookie2/Final_Project_Programming/readme.txt

-0.Check if you have installed python3, if not. installed it.
+0.Check if you have installed python3.
+If not, installed it.

 1.Make sure you have installed all packages this program required.
 	if not, follow this: